01 of 07

 Mumbai Ferry Wharf -- ferry to Rewas Jetty -- Alibaug -- Revdanda -- Kashid -- Murud -- Murud-Janjira.
 This route follows the Alibaug-Revdanda and Revdanda-Murud roads.

 The lesser known ferry service at Ferry Wharf is different to the one that operates from the Gateway of India in Colaba.
 It's located at the dockyards at Mazgaon, and carries motorcycles as well as people (no cars though).
-Ferries depart frequently, around every 30 minutes starting from 6.30 a.m., and the cost is 150 rupees for a motorcycle.
+Ferries depart frequently, around every 30 minutes starting from 6.30 a.m., and the cost was 150 rupees for a motorcycle.

 Strict security has been implemented at the ferry terminal.
 Motorcycle riders have to complete paperwork and show their driver's license at the police checkpoint at the entry.